Coirpre Cromm mac Crimthainn

 The chronology of the sixth-century kings of Munster in the sources is contradictory.
-The Annals of Tigernach mention him as king in 542 but then names another king in 545, Cormac mac Aillela.This person is also mentioned by Keating and given a genealogy belonging to the Uí Liatháin, pg.55 The annals then mention his death again at 577 after reigning 17 years.
+The Annals of Tigernach mention him as king in 542 but then names another king in 545, Cormac mac Aillela.
+The annals then mention his death again at 577 after reigning 17 years.
 This would give a possible reign of 560–577.
 King lists contained in the Laud Synchronisms, the Book of Leinster and the saga Senchas Fagbála Caisil (The Story of the Finding of Cashel) also mention him.

 In 572, he fought the Battle of Feimin (plain between Cashel and Clonmel, County Tipperary), and defeated Colmán Bec mac Diarmata (died 585) and many of the men of Meath were slain.
 A poem on the origin of the name of Loch Cenn gives the following information about this battle: